 Asset allocation means allocating funds to different classes of assets available in the market i.e. bonds, bills, gold, etc.

 Diversification of funds is a process in which the asset is chosen is such a manner to balance the risk and return matching the investment goals.

-Equity mutual funds provide returns with higher risk, ideal for investors who don’t mind taking the risk of capital and expect inflation-beating returns over the long term.
+Equity mutual fund schemes provide returns with higher risk, ideal for investors who don’t mind taking the risk of capital and expect inflation-beating returns over the long term.

-Debt mutual funds offer regular and lower return with lower risk, ideal for investors who don’t want to take high risk and accept lower returns
+Debt mutual fund schemes offer regular and lower return with lower risk, ideal for investors who don’t want to take high risk and accept lower returns